Osc-7/macchiatoBot/README.md

 English | [中文](README_zh.md)

-macchiatoBot is a daemon-first, tool-driven LLM assistant.
+macchiatoBot is an LLM agent framework with long-running abilities, high-concurrency and remote controls.
 The daemon owns sessions, scheduling, IPC, tool execution, permissions, memory, and frontend integration; CLI, Feishu, MCP, and automation jobs all enter through that shared runtime.